DeSales University's Title IX Policy

 The following sections address DeSales University's policies to combat sex discrimination on our campuses and to keep the campuses safe learning environments.

-DeSales University is committed to a safe, ethical, values-centered, campus culture which promotes respect for persons' bodily integrity and the sacredness of human sexuality.
+DeSales University is committed to a safe, ethical, values-centered, campus culture which promotes respect for persons’ bodily integrity and the sacredness of human sexuality.
 In this way, our faculty and staff help our students to develop their minds and their characters.
 As a Catholic institution, DeSales University affirms the doctrine of the Catholic Church on the dignity of each person.
-In the tradition of Saint Francis de Sales and Saint Jane de Chantal, we seek to help all community members recognize the paramount importance of wholesome friendship as the cornerstone of relationships and to live well.
+In the tradition of Saint Francis de Sales and Saint Jane de Chantal, we seek to help all community members recognize the paramount importance of relational friendship as the cornerstone of building community and to live well.

 All members of the DeSales University community share responsibility for maintaining a safe and welcoming educational atmosphere at our campuses.
 The existence of sex discrimination, in any form and against anyone on our campuses, would threaten the safe environment that we work diligently to maintain.